John Sayles: Directorial debut

-A genre script, called Night Skies, inspired what would eventually become the film E.T. the Extra-Terrestrial.
+Sayles' genre script, called Night Skies, inspired what would eventually become the film E.T. the Extra-Terrestrial.
 That film's director, Steven Spielberg, later commissioned Sayles to write a script (unused) for the fourth Jurassic Park film.

 He has written and directed his own films, including Lone Star, Passion Fish, Eight Men Out, The Secret of Roan Inish, and Matewan.
 He serves on the advisory board for the Austin Film Society.
 Maggie Renzi has been John Sayles's long-time companion (and collaborator), but they have not married.
 Renzi has produced most of his films since Lianna.
 They met as students at Williams College.

 Sayles works with a regular repertory of actors, most notably Chris Cooper, David Strathairn, and Gordon Clapp, each of whom has appeared in at least four of his films.

 In early 2003, Sayles signed the Not In Our Name "Statement of Conscience" (along with Noam Chomsky, Steve Earle, Brian Eno, Jesse Jackson, Viggo Mortensen, Bonnie Raitt, Oliver Stone, Marisa Tomei, Susan Sarandon and others) which opposed the invasion of Iraq.

 In February 2009, Sayles was reported to be writing an HBO series based on the early life of Anthony Kiedis of the Red Hot Chili Peppers.
-The drama, tentatively titled Scar Tissue, centers on Kiedis's early years living in West Hollywood with his father.
+The drama, tentatively titled Scar Tissue, would center on Kiedis's early years living in West Hollywood with his father.
 At that time, Kiedis's father, known as Spider, sold drugs (according to legend, his clients included The Who and Led Zeppelin) and mingled with rock stars on the Sunset Strip, all while aspiring to get into show business.

 In February 2010, Sayles began shooting his 17th feature film, the historical war drama Amigo, in the Philippines.
 The film is a fictional account of events during the Philippine–American War, with a cast that includes Joel Torre, Chris Cooper, and Garret Dillahunt.

 His novel A Moment in the Sun, set during the same period as Amigo, in the Philippines, Cuba, and the U.S., was released in 2011 by McSweeney's.
 It includes an account of the Wilmington Insurrection of 1898 in North Carolina, the only coup d'état in United States history in which a duly elected government was overthrown.